Eighteen PDF tools, one page, no juggling apps.

-Merge and split PDFs, reorder and rotate pages, compress a file that's too big to email, convert to and from images, add page numbers or a watermark, sign, redact, unlock a password, or turn a scan into searchable text — all running on your device.
+Merge, split, reorder, and rotate pages; compress a file that's too big to email; convert to and from images; add page numbers, a watermark, or a signature; redact, fill a form, add or remove a password; or turn a scan into searchable text.

 How it works